 We appreciate that the existing targeting of Title I funds to students, schools, and districts in the greatest need was maintained and that the portability provision was excluded from this bill.
 We also believe that the new transparency around per-pupil expenditures, school climate and discipline, and access to qualified and effective teachers, principals, and other school leaders will help to identify disparities in educational opportunity.
 However, while the reporting is robust, there is no requirement to act on the basis of that information.
 It is critical that states intervene to remedy disparities in access to resources between school districts and that the comparability loophole be closed.

 While there are fewer limitations on the authority of the Secretary of Education than were included in the Chairman’s discussion draft, there remains insufficient federal oversight to ensure that the law is faithfully executed as Congress intends.
 The Secretary must have sufficient authority to ensure the law is appropriately implemented and the most vulnerable students are protected.

-We appreciate the work of Senators Alexander and Murray and their staff and look forward to working with you on the Senate floor and as the process moves forward to ensure that the successes of this legislation are maintained and the weaknesses addressed.
-If you have any questions, please do not hesitate to contact Nancy Zirkin, Leadership Conference Executive Vice President, at email@example.com, or Liz King, Leadership Conference Director of Education Policy at firstname.lastname@example.org.
+We appreciate the work of you and your staff and look forward to working with you in committee and on the Senate floor to ensure that the successes of this legislation are maintained and the weaknesses addressed.
+If you have any questions, please do not hesitate to contact Nancy Zirkin, Leadership Conference Executive Vice President, at firstname.lastname@example.org, or Liz King, Leadership Conference Director of Education Policy at email@example.com.